redmondpython/redmondpython/README.md

 Create a new post:
 ```
-$ hexo new post DD-mon-YYYY
+$ hexo new post DD-MM-YYYY
 ```
 Follow the existing post formats.
 Need a square image of Seattle at least 450x450.